 This article argues that at least one case of literalism in the Septuagint is actually an epiphenomenon of crosslinguistic symmetry between biblical Hebrew and postclassical Greek.
 I examine translation of the Left Dislocation construction in the Greek Pentateuch and demonstrate that the translators were aware of its discourse-pragmatic meaning.
 I argue the best explanation for its distribution in the Pentateuch is that the translators licensed crosslinguistic symmetry in order to produce a direct translation that interpretively resembled the source.

-The example I use in (3) was an inside joke between me and my supervisor, James Aitken.
-One of Jim’s first students was…well, strange.
-He came to Cambridge and began a PhD in numismatics, but announced shortly thereafter that he was leaving to sail the world.
-Rest assured.
-He promised to return and complete the PhD.
-Of course Jim never heard from him again.
-I used to update Jim on my thesis and claim I was ‘at sea.’
+The example I use in (3) was an inside joke with my supervisor, James Aitken.
+One of Jim’s first students came to Cambridge and began a PhD in numismatics, but announced shortly thereafter that he was leaving to sail the world.
+Rest assured: he promised to return and complete the PhD.
+Sadly, Jim never heard from him again.
+I used to update Jim on my thesis by claiming the delay was because I was ‘at sea.’

 I was extremely impressed by the professionalism and editorial attention of Tyndale Bulletin during the review process.
 Tyndale Bulletin has an excellent process, and it was an outstanding experience.
 Highly recommend.